 A successive approximation ADC is shown in Figure 3.10.
 This shows an 8-bit converter that uses a DAC (usually based on an R-2R ladder) together with a single operational amplifier comparator (IC1) and a successive approximation register (SAR).
 The 8-bit output from the SAR is applied to the DAC and to an 8-bit output latch.
-A separate end of conversion (EOC) signal (not shown in Fig. 3.10) is generated to indicate that the conversion process is complete and the data is ready for use.
+A separate end-of-conversion (EOC) signal (not shown in Figure 3.10) is generated to indicate that the conversion process is complete and the data is ready for use.

 When a start conversion (SC) signal is received, successive bits within the SAR are set and reset according to the output from the comparator.
 At the point at which the output from the comparator reaches zero, the analogue input voltage will be the same as the analogue output from the DAC and, at this point, the conversion is complete.
-The end of conversion signal is then generated and the 8-bit code from the SAR is read as a digital output code.
+The EOC signal is then generated and the 8-bit code from the SAR is read as a digital output code.

-Successive approximation ADC are significantly slower than flash types and typical conversion times (i.e. the time between the SC and EOC signals) are in the range $10~\mu s$ to $100~\mu s$ .
-Despite this, conversion times are fast enough for most non-critical applications and this type of ADC is relatively simple and available at low-cost.
+Successive approximation ADC are significantly slower than flash types and typical conversion times (i.e. the time between the SC and EOC signals) are in the range $10 \,\mu s$ to $100 \,\mu s$.
+Despite this, conversion times are fast enough for most non-critical applications and this type of ADC is relatively simple and available at low cost.

-A ramp-type ADC is shown in Fig. 3.11.
+A ramp-type ADC is shown in Figure 3.11.
 This type of ADC uses a ramp generator and a single operational amplifier comparator, IC1.
-The output of the comparator (either a 1 or a 0 depending on whether the input voltage is greater or less than the instantaneous value of the ramp voltage).
-The output of the comparator is used to control a logic gate (IC2) which passes a clock signal (a square wave of accurate frequency) to the input of a pulse counter whenever the input voltage is greater than the output from the ramp generator.
-The pulses are counted until the voltage from the ramp generator exceeds that of the input signal, at which point the output of the comparator goes low and no further pulses are passed into the counter.
-The number of clock pulses counted will depend on the input voltage and the final binary count can thus provide a digital representation of the analogue input.
-Typical waveforms for the ramp-type waveform are shown in Fig. 3.12.
+The output of the comparator is either a 1 or a 0, depending on whether the input voltage is greater or less than the instantaneous value of the ramp voltage.
+The output of the comparator is used to control a logic gate (IC2), which passes a clock signal (a square wave of accurate frequency) to the input of a pulse counter whenever the input voltage is greater than the output from the